AI Orchestration Services

 Human-in-the-loop workflows

-AI workflows with explicitly designed human intervention points, because full automation is not always the right architecture, especially in regulated industries or high-stakes decisions.
-Low-confidence model outputs (below a configurable threshold) route to a human review queue with the document, the model's output, and its confidence score displayed side-by-side for efficient review.
-High-stakes decision categories, contract approvals, medical flags, financial exceptions, require human sign-off before the workflow continues, with a time-boxed SLA and escalation if the review stalls.
-Exception cases are routed to specialist queues based on category, not dumped into a generic inbox.
-Every AI decision and human review action is logged with timestamp, actor, and the specific output reviewed, producing the audit trail that compliance and legal teams require.
-The AI handles the volume; humans handle the cases that require judgment.
+AI workflows with explicitly designed human intervention points, because full automation is not always the right architecture in regulated industries or high-stakes decisions.
+Low-confidence outputs route to a review queue with the document, output, and confidence score side by side.
+High-stakes categories require sign-off with a time-boxed SLA and escalation.
+Every AI decision and human action is logged, producing the audit trail compliance teams require.
+The AI handles volume; humans handle judgment.

 Production monitoring and observability

-Full observability across every orchestration step, implemented via LangSmith, Langfuse, or a custom telemetry layer: inputs and outputs captured for every step, token usage and cost tallied per workflow run, latency measured at each node, and error types classified for root cause analysis.
-End-to-end dashboards show throughput (completed workflows per hour), success rate (workflows that completed without human intervention), average cost per run, and step-level latency percentiles.
-Alerting fires when error rates spike, when average latency exceeds your SLA, or when cost per run increases beyond threshold, the early warnings that prevent a quiet model degradation from becoming a user-visible quality problem.
-Quality evaluation runs automated test sets on a defined schedule to detect accuracy regressions from model updates or prompt drift before they reach production.
+Full observability across every orchestration step: inputs and outputs captured for every step, token usage and cost tallied per workflow run, latency measured at each node, and error types classified for root cause analysis.
+End-to-end dashboards show throughput, success rate, average cost per run, and step-level latency percentiles.
+Alerting fires when error rates spike, latency exceeds your SLA, or cost per run climbs beyond threshold, the early warnings that prevent a quiet model degradation from becoming a user-visible quality problem.
+Quality evaluation runs automated test sets on a schedule to catch accuracy regressions before they reach production.
+Instrumented with LangSmith and Langfuse.

 From scope to shipped